Skip to yearly menu bar Skip to main content

 Abstract:

 We show that offline actor-critic reinforcement learning can scale to large models - such as transformers - and follows similar scaling laws as supervised learning.
-We find that offline actor-critic algorithms can outperform strong, supervised, behavioral cloning baselines for multi-task training on a large dataset containing both sub-optimal and expert behavior on 132 continuous control tasks.
-We introduce a novel Perceiver-based actor-critic model and elucidate the key model features needed to make offline RL work with transformer style self- and cross-attention.
-Overall, we find that: i) simple offline actor critic algorithms are a natural choice for gradually moving away from the currently predominant paradigm of behavioral cloning, and ii) via offline RL it is possible to extract multi-task policies that master many domains simultaneously, including real robotics tasks, from sub-optimal demonstrations or self-generated data.
+We find that offline actor-critic algorithms can outperform strong, supervised, behavioral cloning baselines for multi-task training on a large dataset; containing both sub-optimal and expert behavior on 132 continuous control tasks.
+We introduce a Perceiver-based actor-critic model and elucidate the key features needed to make offline RL work with self- and cross-attention modules.
+Overall, we find that: i) simple offline actor critic algorithms are a natural choice for gradually moving away from the currently predominant paradigm of behavioral cloning, and ii) via offline RL it is possible to learn multi-task policies that master many domains simultaneously, including real robotics tasks, from sub-optimal demonstrations or self-generated data.

 Live content is unavailable.
 Log in and register to view live content